awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

   + Static routes have a higher precedence than propagated routes\.
   + Among propagated routes, VPC CIDRs have a higher precedence than Direct Connect gateways than Client VPN\.

 Consider the following VPC route table\.
 The VPC local route has the highest priority, followed by the routes that are the most specific\.
-When a static and propagated route have the same destination, the static route has a higher priority\.
+When a static route and a propagated route have the same destination, the static route has a higher priority\.

 | Destination | Target | Priority |